 The band came on, dressed geekily, and started to play.
 One of their odd devolution videos was running on a screen behind them.
 Four songs into the set, I realized I was enjoying it.
 I uncrossed my arms, jumped up, ran downstairs, and threw myself into the thrash-dancing crowd.
 I had a terrific time.

 By the time of the second encore I was back in the balcony.
 The band came out, dressed normally, all in black, and started a slow guitar figure that built in intensity.
 When the lyrics came in, they weren't about space junk or mongoloids; they were about hatred.
 It was stunning.
 "What song was that?"
-I breathed.
-Bradd gave me a scornful look and muttered, "It's on the album."
+I said, almost whispering.
+B gave me a scornful look and muttered, "It's on the album."
 It was indeed: it was called "Gut Feeling".

-Devo got less geeky and eked out a string of minor hits in the '80's before vanishing.
-Their subsequent music sounded too mainstream for me, but I have that first album on CD.
+Devo got less geeky and eked out a string of minor hits in the '80's.
+I still have a rip of that first album.
 Their cover of "Satisfaction" remains one of the best covers ever, better than the original.
+Mark Mothersbaugh had a surprising second life composing/selecting music for soundtracks, notably with Wes Anderson.
+Oh, and I think much better of that second Talking Heads album, and of Brian Eno in general.

 I worshipped Bruce Springsteen from 1975 to 1980.
 I had a T-shirt printed that said, "Bruce Springsteen is God".
 In that time, he put out exactly one album: his fourth, "Darkness on the Edge of Town".
 This concert was at the tail end of the long tour supporting that album.
 It took place in Maple Leaf Gardens, or more precisely in half of Maple Leaf Gardens: the band was in the centre, where the ice would be during a hockey game, and the audience was seated on one side.